LARQ BOTTLE REVIEW: The Water Purifier That Cleans Itself

 I was a Kickstarter supporter of LARQ and waited more than a year for my bottle to arrive.The main reason I purchased it was to take it along while traveling long term with my family, saving us from buying bottled water and contributing to plastic pollution.
 I also do quite a lot of camping in Canada and often find myself in the backcountry where there is no running water but plenty of lakes and rivers.

 People may not know that UV light can kill bacteria, viruses and parasites in water and is used in municipal water treatment systems all over the world.
 LARQ has done extensive, third party testing and their website states that it's UVC light "Eradicates up to 99.9999% of bacteria and 99.99% of viruses in Adventure Mode."

 I have had it for more than a year now and I have used it in many different conditions.
-With the UV-C light in its' lid, I have purified water from rivers and lakes in the Canadian backcountry and tap water in South Korea, Japan, Thailand and Laos.
+With the UV-C light in its' lid, I have purified water from rivers and lakes in the Canadian backcountry and tap water in countries like South Korea and Japan.